 AirMedia can present Microsoft® Office documents (PowerPoint, Word, Excel), as well as PDFs and photos, from a smartphone or tablet device.
 Open the document in AirMedia and it is shared on the room display.
 Deliver dynamic and interactive presentations by simply paging through as you would any other application.
 There's no more being tied to a laptop or podium.
 You can even share your apps using the "Shot&Show" feature.
 Simply take a screen shot and AirMedia will show it.

 Imagine 32 devices all connected and ready to share, but instead of a clutter of cables entangled across the tabletop or floor, there are just people and their Wi-Fi enabled devices.
-AirMedia lets up to 32 users connect at once, switching from one device to the next for seamless collaboration on the fly.
+AirMedia lets up to 32 participants connect at once, switching from one to the next for seamless collaboration on the fly.

 Play, Pause, Stop